Creamy Green Bean Casserole

 A homemade spin on on a Thanksgiving classic.
 This creamy green bean casserole is made from scratch and baked to golden brown perfection.
 It’s absolutely delicious!

-It wasn’t a total loss though.
-In the process I was able to test out several recipes.
-I’ve remade a few of them this year and will be post them over the next two weeks.
-This creamy green bean casserole ended up being one of my favorite dishes.
+To help you and myself be prepared for all these amazing dinners, I’ve been testing boat loads of recipes.
+Today’s creamy green bean casserole ended up being one of my favorite dishes.
 I’m usually not a big fan, but guys, the homemade version is 100x better than the dump and bake version.

 While it may seem like a little more work (it definitely is), I promise it is worth it!

+MUSHROOMS.
 Start by melting the butter and browning the mushrooms.
 Don’t just toss them for a minute or two, get them nice and golden brown.
 The longer they cook the more flavor the sauce will have.
 You’ll deglaze the pan with chicken broth and scrape up the browned bits left behind, so don’t be too speedy.
+(Note: If you have picky kids, these can be omitted).

-Let the casserole stand for 10 minutes before serving it, again, to help the cream thicken
+NOTE: Let the casserole stand for 10 minutes before serving it, again, to help the cream thicken.

 Enjoy this dish with turkey, chicken, or pork.
 It’s creamy, crunchy and absolutely delicious.
 So much better than the stuff you make with canned/frozen ingredients.
 You’ll be wanting seconds and thirds of this one!